Blendify/blender-manual/trunk/blender_docs/manual/editors/nla.rst

-If you try moving the strip, while in edit mode, you'll notice that the keys will go along with it.
-On occasion, you'll prefer the keys to remain on their original frames, regardless of where the strip is.
+If you try moving the strip, while in edit mode, you will notice that the keys will go along with it.
+On occasion, you will prefer the keys to remain on their original frames, regardless of where the strip is.
-To do so, hit the 'unpin' icon, next to the strip.
+To do so, hit the *unpin* icon, next to the strip.

 .. figure:: /images/nla_pinned_01.jpg